|It's a soapbox. To stand on.|

 Through blogging a company can often discover its Authentic Voice, and use it to create compelling content, as well as Brand Ambassadors that buy-in to that Voice and Message.
 Authenticity can often be your best "marketing strategy" in a world full of filtered messaging.

-My three guidelines for content to share
+three two guidelines for content to share

 Go out and find content that you find interesting and valuable and share it with your followers.
 Spread that wealth around, giving credit and a back-link to the person who brought it to your attention.
 Your audience will thank you for the content, the person who brought it to your attention will thank you for sharing their content (and possible start following you), and you'll be reinforcing your reputation as someone that cultivates quality.

-3. Try not to be dull
+2. Try not to be dull, have fun!

 Don't take yourself too seriously.
 Remember: all work and no play makes Jack a dull boy.
 Show your personality!
 Laughter counts as quality engagement as well.